Sheikhasib/biopic-simple-website/README.md

-# Getting Started with Create React App
+# My Biographical Movie

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://infallible-heisenberg-de5704.netlify.app/).

+Advantages of this website:

+      i.
+It's a biographical movie.
+I want make this movie with these amazing actor and actress.
+Where you should know about one's whole life describing in video.

+      ii.
+You must learn something new or it should entertain you.

+      iii.
+Because this site is so informative about media person.
+We could know about there normal,personal life.

 ## Available Scripts